MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-data-transfer.md

 ### Performance

 As with CopyFields, CopyRows is a bulk operation.
 It provides performant execution by doing only a single SQL statement for the entire operation, instead of doing multiple per-row operations.
-Measurements show an ~50x performance improvement over the comparable record API based solution.
+Measurements have shown an ~50x performance improvement with a DataTransfer solution compared with a record API solution.

 ## See Also